danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    ![Image0390](Media/image0390.png)

-   You can see the rows for all the tables we created in previous exercise.
-You can also see that the method used for partitioning is *hash* distribution for all the distributed tables.
-(Value 'h' for the partmethod column for all the distributed tables and 'n' for the reference table geo_ips).
+   You can see the rows for all the tables created in previous exercise.
+You can also see that the method used for partitioning in the partmethod column: 'h' for for all the distributed tables and 'n' for the reference table geo_ips.

-   For further infomration refer to [Partition table](https://docs.citusdata.com/en/v11.0/develop/api_metadata.html#partition-table)
+   For further information refer to [Partition table](https://docs.citusdata.com/en/v11.0/develop/api_metadata.html#partition-table)

    **SHARD TABLE**